 Teresa, from Leicester, is delighted that the original phone conversation with customer adviser Janet Hextall to merely enquire about savings rate developed into so much expert advice - all of it free of charge - and subsequent financial preparedness.

 She says: “I initially got a leaflet through the door advertising an appealing savings rate with The Nottingham and rang the Groby branch to find out more.

 “I spoke to Janet who from the off wasn’t pushy or ‘salesy’ and clearly explained to me what was available.
 She also suggested that it might be worth me having a full customer review to discuss what I wanted to achieve and to give me the opportunity to ask any questions.

 “Janet was so friendly and understanding of my needs that I began to think she was a bit of a rare gem - a customer service ‘one off’.
 But when I visited the branch for the review I soon found that everyone there was lovely, on both the building society and estate agency sides of the branch, and that really put me at ease with what I needed to talk about.

 “Once we had put things in place to open the savings accounts I chatted to Janet about some pension queries and concerns I had as I am ten years from retirement age and it was from there that she kindly lined up some appointments for me, all free of charge.”

-After an extremely positive meeting with a financial adviser from our third party partner Wren Sterling, Teresa also purchased a funeral plan via the society and was linked up with experts from Dignity Funeral Plans and The Will Writing Company to make further arrangements.
+After an extremely positive meeting with a financial adviser from our third party partner Wren Sterling, Teresa also purchased a funeral plan via the society and was linked up with experts from Dignity Funeral Plans to make further arrangements.

 In no time at all Teresa - a passionate African drummer who whiles away many hours playing, sometimes with some of the best known names in the genre - had things in place that reassured her on a few fronts.